-On December 7, 2020, we established a compensation committee of the board of directors.
-Mr. Spragens and Mr. Martin serve as members of our compensation committee and Dr. Collins serves as chair of the compensation committee.
+Prior to the consummation of this offering, we will establish a compensation committee of the board of directors.
+Mr. Spragens, Mr. Martin and Dr. Collins will serve as members of our compensation committee.
 Under the NASDAQ listing standards and applicable SEC rules, we are required to have at least two members of the compensation committee, all of whom must be independent.
-Each of Mr. Spragens, Mr. Martin and Dr. Collins are independent.
+Each of Mr. Spragens, Mr. Martin and Dr. Collins are independent and Dr. Collins will chair the compensation committee.

-We adopted a compensation committee charter on December 7, 2020, which details the principal functions of the compensation committee, including:
+We will adopt a compensation committee charter, which will detail the principal functions of the compensation committee, including: